lubianat/omero-marshal-ai-docs/quickstart.rst

 1. Install dependencies
 -----------------------

+Install the OMERO client libraries and ``omero-marshal``.
+Add the Sphinx bits only if you plan to build these docs locally.

 .. code-block:: bash

-   pip install omero-marshal                # library under test pip install -r docs/requirements.txt     # to build these docs (optional)
+   pip install omero-py omero-marshal       # runtime libraries pip install -r requirements.txt          # docs build (optional)

 2. Grab an OMERO object
 -----------------------

-Use BlitzGateway or the raw model classes.
-Here we construct a minimal image:
+Use BlitzGateway to fetch a live object or construct an in-memory model for testing.
+This example keeps everything local:

 .. code-block:: python

-   from omero.model import ImageI image = ImageI(1)
+   from omero.model import ImageI image = ImageI(1)        # set an id if you want @id in the payload image.setName("demo")
-   image.setName("demo")

 3. Encode to a JSON-safe dict